 “Chemistry is a dynamic subject that is constantly evolving to meeting the needs of society.
 As Chemists, you will develop a broad, multi-disciplinary outlook, which is vital if we are able to help solve the problems we face in healthcare and medicine, sustainability and the environment.”

-Chemistry with Pharmacology is a major–minor degree programme, which has a 96% student satisfaction rating.
+Chemistry with Pharmacology is a major–minor degree programme, which has a 98% student satisfaction rating for Chemistry.
 The chemistry component comprises two thirds of the course, with pharmacology making up the remaining third.
 120 credits of taught material are delivered each year, in modules that are typically worth 10 or 20 credits.
 You take 60 credits of core chemistry courses each year, covering the fundamental aspects of the subject.
 These courses include a significant practical component, which not only allows you to develop your practical skills and techniques, but also to consolidate the associated theory from your lectures.
 You will also take 40 credits of pharmacology.
 This aspect of the course is taught by staff from the University’s Medical School.
 The remaining 20 credits in each year comprise modules that are designed to support these core courses and include optional chemistry courses, mathematics courses and modules focusing on developing IT and communications skills and enhancing employability.

 In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic and physical chemistry, all of which include an extensive laboratory work programme.
 The pharmacology component in Year 1 includes an introduction to pharmacology, along with modules on physiology and cell biology.